philizer/HOUSE3D/README.md

 Launch Gcode (the printer will only home the X and Y axis when using the provided profile)

 ## VI - Shutdown the system
-When finish using all the system, write “shutdown-now” in the terminal (in pi@octop) before switching the power off, to avoid damaging the Raspberry Pii
+When finish using all the system, write “shutdown-now” in the terminal (in pi@octop) before switching the power off, to avoid damaging the Raspberry Pi